Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Preliminaries

-We introduce two estimands of interest, which are the sample average treatment effect of the randomized intervention and effect ratio, aggregated over all clusters, time periods, and subjects.
-We call the first $\tau$ and the second $\lambda$. \begin{definition} We define the \emph{sample average intention-to-treat effect} of the randomized intervention to be \end{definition} The $\tau$ estimand has already been considered by \cite{Chen2025}, and they propose several analysis of covariance (ANCOVA) estimators with working independence assumption for targeting such an estimand.
-The interpretation of the $\tau$ estimand is relatively straightforward, as it is a sample average of treatment effects, where the average gives equal weight to each \emph{individual} in the study.
+The $\tau$ estimand has been previously considered by \citet{Chen2025}, and they propose several analysis of covariance (ANCOVA) estimators with a working independence assumption for targeting such an estimand.
+The interpretation of the $\tau_Y$ estimand is relatively straightforward, as it is a sample average of treatment effects, where the average gives equal weight to each \emph{individual} in the study.
 Since we are in a noncompliance setting, it is also important to introduce an estimand more closely aligned with the actual treatment received, not just the randomized intervention.
 For this, we introduce a second estimand, which is closely related to the Wald estimand in the standard instrumental variable setting.
-In the stepped-wedge design, the randomized intervention $Z$ can be viewed as a valid instrumental variable (IV).
+In the stepped-wedge design, the randomized intervention $Z$ can be viewed as a valid instrumental variable.